daesystephens/daesystephens.github.io/Read01:LearningMarkdown.md

 ### PROBLEMS WITH MARKDOWN
 You can use HTML and CSS in Markdown documents to achieve effects not possible in pure Markdown.
 While this defeats the purpose of Markdown, there are cases when it is worth it.

-For example, if you need to center an image you need to use HTML with CSS:
+For example, if you need to **center an image** you need to use HTML with CSS:
 ```
 <p align="center">
   <img src=“IMAGE URL GOES IN HERE” alt="Sample's custom image"/>
 </p>
 ```

-If you need to resize the image, you need to use this format and add style into your code:
+If you need to **resize the image**, you need to use this format and add style into your code:

 ```
 <p align="center">